 s₁ = entropy(model, P, T)

-# mass flux is the sonic velocity at nozzle conditions
+# velocity is the sonic velocity at nozzle conditions

 cₜ = speed_of_sound(model, Pₜ, Tₜ, z)